DurableAgent

 Returns: Promise<DurableAgentStreamResult>

 The cleanup() returned by observe() destroys the run's registry entries and cached events.
 Only call it when you are done with the run.
-If the run is suspended and you intend to resume later, do not call cleanup() — let the auto-cleanup timer handle it after the run finishes or errors.
-Auto-cleanup does not fire on suspended events.
+If the run is suspended and you intend to resume later, don't call cleanup() — let the auto-cleanup timer handle it after the run finishes or errors.
+Auto-cleanup doesn't fire on suspended events.

 Stream optionsDirect link to Stream options